tonyxdsu/mean_blur_optimization/README.md

 * reduction of cache misses with manual prefetch through gcc __builtin_prefetch(), again, probably because the CPU hardware prefetch already does this

 TODO:
-* image access pattern, working down the image going through cache line size number of bytes worth of pixels at a time.
-This should reduce cache misses by 3 times for the entire image, not sure why it doesn't work (mask7, mask8).
+* another image access pattern: working down the image going through cache line size number of bytes worth of pixels at a time.
+This should reduce cache misses by 3 times for the entire image, I have some ideas why my implemention doesn't work even though I think it should (mask7, mask8).